 Sullivan Vineyards is located just minutes off the main busy “wine strip” of Highway 29.
 Their location makes it very easy to find yet at the same time seems as if you have landed in the middle of an oasis away from all the traffic and hustle and bustle.
 It is quiet here!
 There is a pond on the estate as well as beautifully landscaped gardens.
 The wine tasting room adjoins the barrel room and is across from the main residence.
 Note the design of the main residence; it was designed by John Marsh Davis who also designed Joseph Phelps winery.

 The Sullivan’s strongly believe in dry farming (stressing the vines contributes to specific characteristics within the actual grape) and the flavors in their wines truly represent the “terroir” or land from where the grapes were grown.
 What used to be the norm in the Napa Valley was managing your own vineyards.
 Today vineyard management companies control the majority of Napa’s Vineyards.
-The Sullivan’s came to the valley as farmers and they still control and manage all 23 of their own vineyard acres.
+The Sullivan’s came to the valley as farmers and up until they sold the winery were still managing in-house all 23 of their own vineyard acres.

 For a small winery (about 5000 cases) they offer a nice selection of various wines including the “popularity priced” (good prices, lighter wines) and their “premium” wines (featuring the estate and very limited production Reserve wines).
 A special note about their Reserve wines – they are not made every year, as a result are only produced when the wines are of the highest quality.
 Sullivan has these wines available in older vintages.
 During our most recent visit they had just recently tasted through a vertical of wines all the way back to the 1981 vintage.
 Nice!
 Unlike many wineries who don’t make older vintages available, Sullivan does have some of these earlier wines – in very limited quantities.